-Learning and development with SCSA
+Partnership Learning and development with SCSA

 We aim to share both national and local best practice through a range of digital and face to face workshops and learning events.
 This ensures that Surrey's professionals are equipped with the knowledge and skills to safeguard children and young people in Surrey.

-The ethos is that our training is multi agency, providing professionals with a vital opportunity to learn from each other and with each other; ensuring that professionals work together and share information within the safeguarding process to ensure positive outcomes for children and families.
+The ethos is that our learning is multi agency, providing professionals with a vital opportunity to learn from each other and with each other; ensuring that professionals work together and share information within the safeguarding process to ensure positive outcomes for children and families.

-Working Together to Safeguard Children (SurreyCC) e-learning
+Working Together to Safeguard Children (Surrey County Council) digital learning

 If you need to update your basic safeguarding knowledge or are new to working with children and families in Surrey, the WTSC online course covers: